Car accident in Texas?

 Multi-Vehicle Accident • $425,000

-Client injured in a multi-car crash.
-We established liability and documented injuries and treatment timeline.
-Recovered for medical costs and lost wages.
+Client was in a multi-car crash.
+We established liability and documented the incident and recovery timeline.
+Recovered for damages and lost wages.

 💰 $50M+ Recovered • 👥 2,500+ Clients